-Revolutionizing Artificial General Intelligence by adding real-world understanding.
+Approaching Artificial General Intelligence by adding common sense.

-The AI world is keen on Machine Learning because it looks like it works, but it has no genuine intelligence so there are many things it can’t do, doesn’t do well, and will never do.
+Machine Learning looks like it works but it has no genuine intelligence.
+So there are many things it can’t do, doesn’t do well, and will never do.

-Sallie uses mobile sensory pods so the system can learn from a real-world environment and gain a fundamental understanding of physical objects in reality, cause and effect, and the passage of time.
-These sensory pods help Sallie learn about the real world.
+Sallie can learn from a real-world environment and gain a fundamental understanding of physical objects in reality, cause and effect, and the passage of time.
+Sallie’s mobile sensory pods help Sallie learn about the real world including:

-The knowledge Sallie acquires can then be used for other applications, including personal assistants like Alexa and Siri, automated customer service systems, and robots like Boston Dynamics’, Spot.
+The knowledge Sallie acquires can then be used for other applications, including:

 Future AI’s approach vs. Machine Learning